Our Farmer Training Program

 Brookfield Farm is an active participant and one of the founders of the Northeast CRAFT Program .
 All apprentices are encouraged to take part in all CRAFT program events during the season.

 Throughout the apprenticeship, participants are encouraged to develop future plans for their own farm projects.
-It is considered a part of your apprenticeship, if you desire, for the Farm Manager to review & critique these plans.
-In addition, all possible steps will be taken by the Farm Manager to help apprentices find job placement or further opportunities if so desired.
+It is considered part of your apprenticeship, if you choose, for the General Managers to review & critique these plans.
+In addition, all possible steps will be taken by the General Managers to help apprentices find job placement or further opportunities if so desired.
 Future mentoring & consultation for all apprentices is considered part of the package.

 Regular Work Schedule